loouislow81/golem-sdk/README.md

 --flash
 ```

 If `--flash` is specified, Golem will automatically try to determine the location of your Google Chrome flash binary.
-Take note that the version of Chrome on your computer should be the same as the version used by the version of Electron for the Nativefied package.
+Take note that the version of Chrome on your computer should be the same as the version used by the version of Electron for the Golem package.

 Take note that if this flag is specified, the `--insecure` flag will be added automatically, to prevent the Mixed Content errors on sites such as [Twitch.tv](https://www.twitch.tv/).